vmware-tanzu/cloud-suitability-analyzer/doc/CSA-UserManual.md

    `csa rules import –-rules-dir=./rules`

    All bins declared in the `bins.yaml` file are validated.
-As such, all tags specfified in each `bin` must be present in the rules.
+As such, all tags specified in each `bin` must be present in the rules.
 If you intend to drop any or all of the standard rules, you'll need to remove bins from the `bins.yaml` file that depend on the rule tags.

 4. Open a shell window (bash, MingW, git bash, powershell, etc...)